cweagans/composer-patches/docs/getting-started/terminology.md

 ## Patcher

 A _patcher_ is a mechanism by which a downloaded patch can be applied to a package.
 The plugin ships with a handful of patchers in an effort to ensure that a particular system is able to apply a patch _somehow_.
-Generally, for each system program that is capable of applying a patch (`patch`, `git` (via `git apply`), etc), a `Patcher` can be defined that uses it.
+Generally, for each system program that is capable of applying a patch (in the core plugin, this is `git` (via `git apply`)), a `Patcher` can be defined that uses it.